waqar-ahmed51/React-Project-e-commerce-app-estore.com/README.md

 - Cart fully functional, user can increase or decrease the quantity of the product, delete the product, and more.
 - Checkout fully functional, shipping details, and total cost details.
 - Restfull API
-- Dummy JSON API
-and more, visit link or watch project video demo.
+- Dummy JSON API, and more, visit link or watch project video demo.

 <strong> - Home Page View</strong>